-The enquiry service at the National Library of Scotland provides customers with:
+The enquiry service at the National Library of Scotland provides enquirers with:

 - Information about our collections, online resources and catalogues, and how to use them

 - Guidance on how to find information or suggestions for other sources of information that might be useful

 - Research that requires no more than one hour of staff time per individual enquiry

 - Copying services: Please note that there are copyright and permission limitations and that charges apply — see the copying services pages for more information

 - Referral to another institution if we think it would be helpful.